-SCARP has presence in Lasserre on Floors 1 (ground level), 2, and mostly 4 (SCARP main offices).
-WMAX is its main classroom and activity space.
+SCARP has presence in Lasserre on Floors 1 (ground level), 2, and 4 (SCARP main offices).
+WMAX is the School's main classroom and activity space.

 For your safety, remember exit points and emergency infrastructure (as per the below maps).